I have

 that all other social interactions are stained by a general lack of trust.

-Thus you can be left with the final option: enter psychotherapy and learn
+Therefore, such persons are left with a final option: enter psychotherapy

 psychotherapeutic